Multi-RPG/Multi_RPG-1.0/README.md

 ## Run requirements:
 1. Needs python 3.6+ with sqlite3, pillow, requests, and discord packages installed (use python3 -m pip install X)
 2. Tokens for the discord bot login (config.txt) and IMGFLIP account password (config2.txt) must be in folder named 'tokens' in main directory.
-These should be 1 line text files.

 ## Usage:
 ### Linux/macOS